bnb-chain/bsc/README.md

 But from that baseline of EVM compatible, BNB Smart Chain introduces  a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
 The most bonded validator candidates of staking will become validators and produce blocks.
 The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

 Cross-chain transfer and other communication are possible due to native support of interoperability.
 Relayers and on-chain contracts are developed to support that.
-Binance DEX remains a liquid venue of the exchange of assets on both chains.
+BNB Beacon Chain DEX remains a liquid venue of the exchange of assets on both chains.
 This dual-chain architecture will be ideal for users to take advantage of the fast trading on one side and build their decentralized apps on the other side. **The BNB Smart Chain** will be:

 - **A self-sovereign blockchain**: Provides security and safety with elected validators.
 - **EVM-compatible**: Supports all the existing Ethereum tooling along with faster finality and cheaper transaction fees.